visgl/luma.gl/docs/api-reference/webgl/context-state.md

 # State Management

-luma.gl simplifies the usage of WebGL settings by providing a unified API for setting and getting values.
+luma.gl simplifies the usage of WebGL parameters by providing a unified API for setting and getting values.
 Any GL parameter can be queried or set using `getParameters` and `setParameters` (no need to keep track of what underlying WebGL calls are required), and luma.gl also provide *setting names* that allow the normal WebGL setter functions (like `gl.blendEquation` or `gl.clearColor`) to be specified as keys in a `setParameters` call.

 In addition, state queries are done towards cached values and are thus much faster than working directly with the WebGL API, where synchronous WebGL queries can be a performance bottleneck.

 Finally, luma.gl enables a 'stateless' WebGL programming model.
-In this model, settings can e.g. be passed as parameters to rendering commands, or applied temporarily using `withParameters` rather than being set and unset directly on the global state.
+In this model, parameters can e.g. be passed as parameters to rendering commands, or applied temporarily using `withParameters` rather than being set and unset directly on the global state.
 For more information, see the remarks.

 The following functions are provided:
 * `getParameter` - Returns the value(s) of a GL context parameter